Furry coffinfish: Physical description

-Rounded body and ventrally compressed with loose skin; tapering to a small rounded tail.
+The furry coffinfish has a rounded body and ventrally compressed with loose skin; tapering to a small rounded tail.
 Head very large and globose with especially prominent open lateral-line canals; eyes dorsolateral; the mouth is large, oblique to nearly vertical, with relatively small, sharp slender teeth.
 Lure is short, located just behind snout within a depression that it rests in; the esca is mop-like, a dense cluster of numerous, short, thread-like cirri.
 The skin is densely covered with small to minute spine-like scales that are somewhat similar both in shape and feel to placoid scales of sharks.
 Single open lateral-line canal on body joining conspicuous canals on head and extending posteriorly to proximal portion of caudal fin.
 Anal-fin rays 6 or 7 (usually 7); Soft dorsal fin with 10 to 12 rays; pectoral fins narrow and paddle-like, with 10 to 15 soft rays; greatest distance between anterolateral angles of sphenotic bones is 15 to 23% of the standard length.
 10 to 13 Neuromasts in a supraorbital row, 2 to 4 neuromasts in the upper pre-opercular row, 3 to 5 neuromasts in the lower pre-opercular row, 10 to 13 in pectoral row, 29 to 42 in lateral line.
 The color of C. endeavouri is generally pink, reddish, orange, or rose-colored; some with pale diffuse spots of yellow or olive green.

 Reproduction and development

-C. endeavouri lays eggs in buoyant mucous ribbon-like “rafts”.
+The furry coffinfish lays eggs in buoyant mucous ribbon-like "rafts".
 These buoyant rafts are an excellent device for broadcasting a large number of small eggs over great geographic distances providing for development in relatively productive surface waters.

 After hatching, the larvae swim to the surface and feed on plankton.
 As they mature, they return to the depths below.
 The morphology of the larval stage seems to reflect an adaptation to a long larval life.
 The larvae are translucent, round and found in the pelagic zone, unlike the benthic, dorsoventrally compressed adults.